CampbellCrowley/SpikeyBot-Discord/docs/README.md

 <a name="HungryGames..fetchPatreonSettings..onCheckPatron"></a>

 #### fetchPatreonSettings~onCheckPatron(err, info, p) ℗
-After retreiving whether the player is an actual patron (ignores overrides), then fetch permissions from them (uses overrides).
+After retrieving whether the player is an actual patron (ignores overrides), then fetch permissions from them (uses overrides).

 **Kind**: inner method of [<code>fetchPatreonSettings</code>](#HungryGames..fetchPatreonSettings)